 There’s also the issue of ensuring data accuracy.
-If you can’t get everyone on board with the new procedures and you’ve got people who are still buying outside of the system, then the data in the system won’t accurately reflect what’s actually going on in the organisation.
+If you can’t get everyone on board with the new procedures and you’ve got people who are still buying outside of the system, then the data in the system won’t accurately reflect what’s actually going on in the organization.
 This will make it hard to make data-driven decisions about anything related to procurement.

 “Private sector marketplaces like Amazon and eBay are great for the average everyday consumer, but don’t translate over to public sector procurement.
 Today’s procurement professionals want the same buying journey as the normal consumer, and sometimes more.
 If your system can’t provide a smooth buying experience, your data accuracy will suffer.”

-With a centralised system, however, it can be easier for central government departments to keep track of contract awards, tender documents, and other things they’re required to have within the legal framework.
+With a centralized system, however, it can be easier for central government departments to keep track of contract awards, tender documents, and other things they’re required to have within the legal framework.
 The more information you can store in the system, the more accurate the data and the more streamlined the procurement process becomes.

-Fully Realising Benefits of Sustainable Procurement Practices
+Fully Realizing Benefits of Sustainable Procurement Practices

 Getting the Most Out of Suppliers

 In government procurement, it can be difficult to find and qualify suppliers due to all the procurement regulations and compliance issues.
 Even if you find a reasonable supplier (or two) to work with to meet your needs, it can be hard to maintain smooth supply chain performance, because if they run into an issue, it could trickle down and affect you.

 It’s not enough to make promises.
 To keep the supply chain moving as smoothly as possible, you must be able to foster long-lasting relationships with your buyers, and to do this, you must be able to deliver according to customer expectations.